Ryunhwan/unsmart_pot/README.md

 This is for smart pot(for growth vegetable or mushroom..) code with python and raspberry pi

-But I think it isnt smart, but stupid😥
+But I think it isnt smart, just inefficient machine

 If you want, do copy. but not recommended :(